docs

 // the path of the collection for which the condition needs to be evaluated

-Example 1: Get all teams that have at least one employee who is older than 42
+Example 1: Retrieve all individuals who have at least one trip

 })